runtimeverification/iele-semantics/data.md

 ```

 -   `#newAddr` computes the address of a new account given the address and nonce of the creating account.
 -   `#sender` computes the sender of the transaction from its data and signature.
+The format which takes an entire transaction is used only for backwards compatibility with the EVM test suite; the argument which takes an ECDSA signature is used by IELE.

 ```{.k .uiuck .rvk}
     syntax Int ::= #newAddr ( Int , Int ) [function]